N5GEH/n5geh.tutorials.route_and_secure_applications/README.md

      - "traefik.http.routers.testpage.rule=Host(`testpage.mydomain.com`)"
 ```

-This way, the traefik service knows that all requests to *testpage.mydomain.com* are rerouted to the testpage service.
+This way, the traefik service knows that all requests to *testpage.mydomain.com* have to be rerouted to the testpage service.
 Since we disabled the *exposedByDefault* option in the yml file we have to tell traefik that it has to watch this service and its labels with an additional label.
 The only open ports are 80 and 443 which are bound to traefik.

 ```yaml
 services: